-4. Click on the Startup > Open Task Manager.
+4. Click on Startup > Open Task Manager.

 5. Here you can find all programs or services that start when you boot Windows.
 Right-Click on each enabled Startup item and then select Disable.

-6. Once you done, click on Apply and Ok in System Configuration Window.
+6. Once you have done, click on Apply and Ok in System Configuration Window.